python-attrs/attrs/docs/why.rst

 Also: no tests whatsoever.
 And who will guarantee you, that you don't accidentally flip the ``<`` in your tenth implementation of ``__gt__``?

-If you don't care and like typing, I'm not gonna stop you.
+If you don't care and like typing, we're not gonna stop you.
 But if you ever get sick of the repetitiveness, ``attrs`` will be waiting for you. :)